Approximating the moments of marginals of high-dimensional distributions: Introduction

 \subsection{The estimation problem}

 We study the following problem: how well can one approximate one-dimensional marginals of a distribution on $\R^n$ by sampling?
-Consider a random vector $X$ in $\R^n$, and suppose we would like to compute the $p$-th moments of the marginals $\< X,x\> $ for all $x \in \R^n$.
-To this end, we sample $N$ independent copies $X_1,\ldots,X_N$ of $X$, compute the empirical moment from that sample, and we hope that it gives a good approximation of the actual moment:
+Consider a random vector $X$ in $\R^n$, and suppose we would like to compute the $p$th moments of the marginals $\langle X,x\rangle$ for all $x \in \R^n$.
+To this end, we sample $N$ independent copies $X_1,\ldots,X_N$ of $X$, compute the empirical moment from that sample and we hope that it gives a good approximation of the actual moment,

-Indeed, by the law of large numbers this quantity converges to zero as $N \to \infty$.
-To understand quantitative nature of this convergence one would like to estimate the optimal sample complexity $N = N(n,p,\e)$ for which \eqref{approx} holds with high probability.
-For $p=2$ this problem is equivalent to approximating the covariance matrix of $X$ by a sample covariance matrix, and it was studied in \cite{KLS, B, R, MP, A, ALPT}.
-For $p \ne 2$, the problem was also studied in \cite{BLM, GM, GR, M, ALPT}.
+Indeed, by the law of large numbers this quantity converges to zero as $N \to\infty$.
+To understand the quantitative nature of this convergence one would like to estimate the optimal sample complexity $N = N(n,p,\varepsilon)$ for which (\ref{approx}) holds with high probability.
+For $p=2$ this problem is equivalent to approximating the covariance matrix of $X$ by a sample covariance matrix, and it was studied in \cite{KLS,B,R,MP,A,ALPT}.
+For $p \ne2$, the problem was also studied in \cite{BLM,GM,GR,M,ALPT}.

-A well known {\em lower} bound for the sample complexity is $N \gtrsim n$ for $1 \le p \le 2$ and $N \gtrsim n^{p/2}$ for $p \ge 2$.
-O.~Guedon and M.~Rudelson \cite{GR} proved the upper bound $N = O(n^{p/2} \log n)$ for $p \ge 2$ under quite weak moment assumptions:\footnote{The constant implicit in the $O(\cdot)$ notation in the sample complexity $N$ depends only on the constants implicit in the assumptions \eqref{minimal}; the same convention applies to other results.}
+A well-known \textit{lower} bound for the sample complexity is $N \gtrsim n$ for $1 \le p \le2$ and $N \gtrsim n^{p/2}$ for $p \ge2$.
+Guedon and Rudelson \cite{GR} prove the upper bound $N = O(n^{p/2} \log n)$ for $p \ge2$ under quite weak moment assumptions \footnote {The constant implicit in the $O(\cdot)$ notation in the sample complexity $N$ depends only on the constants implicit in the assumptions (\ref{minimal}); the same convention applies to other results.}

-The logarithmic term can not be in general removed from the sample complexity; this can be seen by considering a random vector $X$ uniformly distributed in a set of $n$ orthogonal vectors of Euclidean norm $\sqrt{n}$.
-On the other hand, R.~Adamczak et al. \cite{ALPT} recently managed to remove the logarithmic term for random vectors $X$ uniformly distributed in an isotropic convex body $K$ in $\R^n$, showing that for such distributions one has $N = O(n)$ for $1 \le p \le 2$ and $N = O(n^{p/2})$ for $p \ge 2$.
-Their result actually holds for all random vectors $X$ that satisfy the {\em sub-exponential} moment assumptions
+The logarithmic term cannot, in general, be removed from the sample complexity; this can be seen by considering a random vector $X$ uniformly distributed in a set of $n$ orthogonal vectors of Euclidean norm $\sqrt{n}$.
+On the other hand, Adamczak et al. \cite{ALPT} recently managed to remove the logarithmic term for random vectors $X$ uniformly distributed in an isotropic convex body $K$ in $\R^n$, showing that for such distributions one has $N = O(n)$ for $1 \le p \le 2$ and $N = O(n^{p/2})$ for $p \ge2$.
+Their result actually holds for all random vectors $X$ that satisfy the \textit{sub-exponential} moment assumptions

-A program aiming at understanding general empirical processes with sub-exponential tails is put forward by S.~Mendelson \cite{M, Me}.
+A program aiming at understanding general empirical processes with sub-exponential tails is put forward by Mendelson \cite{M,Me}.

-\subsection{Distributions with finite moments: main result}
+\subsection{Distributions with finite moments: Main result}